Tylerk2565/React-Ecommerce-Updated/README.md

-# React E-commerce Application
+# Prestige Performance Ecommerce Website

-Welcome to my fullstack React E-commerce website
+Welcome to my fullstack React E-commerce website that specializes in exotic car sales, that was built with React, Node.js and Tailwindcss

 ## Live Demo